Just-In-Time (JIT) Auctions

 The JIT Auction is a supplementary liquidity mechanism that allows Market Makers (MM) to provide 'Just-in-Time' liquidity.

-When a user (Taker) submits a market order, this automatically triggers an individualized Dutch Auction with specfic start price, end price, and duration.
-The auction forces MMs to compete in order to fulfill the user at a price better than or equal to the current auction price.
+When a user (Taker) submits a market order, this automatically triggers an individualized Dutch Auction with a specific start price, end price, and duration.
+The auction forces MMs to compete in order to fulfil the user at a price better than or equal to the current auction price.
 If no MM steps in after the initial window (~5 seconds), the user can be fulfilled on Drift's AMM.